Bob Backlund: Late career (2007–present)

-Dradition Pro Wrestling (2018)

 At 68 years old, Backlund returned to Japan and joined for Dradition Pro Wrestling for two events in 2018.
 On April 20 he teamed with Riki Choshu and Tatsumi Fujinami to defeat Jinsei Shinzaki, Kazma Sakamoto and Tajiri.
 The next day he teamed with Hiro Saito and Yoshiaki Fujiwara as they lost to Fujinami, Choshu, and Masakatsu Funaki.

+Legacy

+Backlund is viewed as one of the best wrestlers of his era, in 2011 Bleacher Report ranked him #38 on their list of the greatest wrestlers of all time noting: that he was "the last real hero before the Hulk Hogan Era in the WWF" and "he was also one of the last great technical wrestlers in the WWF."
+Another part of Backland's legacy is his 2,135 day WWWF/WWF Championship reign which is recognized as the second longest in the championship's history only behind Bruno Sanmmartino's 2,803 day reign.
+In addition Backlund was known for his technical wrestling prowess, "being credited for breaking the ground for more technically skilled wrestlers."
+Matthew Hester of Bleacher Report stated that without Backlund "we may have never seen champs like HBK, Bret Hart or Jeff Hardy."

 Books

 Backlund's autobiography, The All-American Boy: Lessons and Stories on Life from Wrestling Legend Bob Backlund, was released on September 18, 2015.
 The 452-page book, contributed to by Robert H. Miller, includes interviews with Roddy Piper, Ric Flair, The Iron Sheik and Vince McMahon.

 Acting career

 Backlund was a guest on MTV's Singled Out, where he acted in sketches with hosts Jenny McCarthy and Chris Hardwick.
 He played the role of Friar Chuck, alongside Maria Menounos and John Waters, in the feature film comedy In the Land of Merry Misfits.
 The film played at the 2007 Tribeca Film Festival, where Backlund appeared and signed autographs.